Childhood Cancer Data Lab Overview

 - Experience with Agile development

 - Existing contributions to open source projects

 If you think any of the above fits your existing experience or you believe you can transition your skills from one technology to one listed, please apply!

 The Data Lab is headquartered in the greater Philadelphia area.
 The team has switched to fully remote work during the pandemic, with many members being permanently or partially remote.
 When it is deemed safe to return to in-person work, this position can remain remote with quarterly trips to the Philadelphia area or return to the Alex’s Lemonade Stand Foundation office as desired.

-If interested, please submit your resume and a cover letter describing your interest and why you are the right fit for the position to [email protected].
-In the interest of expediting our process, only candidates who submit cover letters with resumes will be considered.
-Applications that include either a portfolio with work samples or demonstrable contributions to open source projects are preferred.
+If interested, please submit your resume, materials related to the technical assignment below, and a cover letter describing your interest and why you are the right fit for the position to [email protected].